xCDAT/xcdat/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+1. The pull request should include tests for new or modified code.
 2. Link issues to pull requests.
 3. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the